Background

 An observation protocol was developed based on year 1 observations, and principals were asked to permit observations in all K-2 classrooms for the entire 120 minute block.
 Five schools complied with the request and the sixth principal selected one teacher/grade for participation in the observations.

-These observations were consistent with the data indicating that teachers scored lowest on “student ownership” in the five essential practices, followed by instructional rigor.
+These observations were consistent with district data indicating that teachers scored lowest on “student ownership” in the five essential practices, followed by "instructional rigor."

 SERP and DCPS used the analysis of data district-wide (including data on teacher evaluations across the five essential practices), as well as data consolidated from observations to date, to apply for a development grant in 2021.